weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

 For more information, see ["Initializing Peers on a Network"](https://www.weave.works/docs/net/latest/ipam/#initialization)

->**Important!** In this example, Docker Machine is being used on VirtualBox and therefore the IP addresses are not known in advance and is not using weaveDNS for peer discovery.
-You should however be able to use weaveDNS with any one of the cloud drivers, such as Microsoft Azure or Google Compute Engine.
+>**Important!** Docker Machine is being used on VirtualBox where IP addresses are not known in advance.
+Therefore this example is not using weaveDNS for peer discovery.
+You should however be able to use weaveDNS to discover peers with any one of the cloud drivers, such as Microsoft Azure or Google Compute Engine.

 The `consensus` option, used in this example, allows Weave Net to determine the seed automatically via a consensus algorithm.
 For Weave Net to reliably form a reliable single consensus, you must tell each peer how many peers there are in total.
 In this example there are 3 peers.